Skip to main content

 We continue our series on how colleagues have used the 1921 census to find out more about their family history.
 This is Jasmine’s account of what the 1921 helped her discover.

 My grandparents on my father’s side were both born in Calcutta, India, in 1919 and 1929 respectfully.
 I believe their fathers knew of each other, since they both worked in the jute business and had offices on the same street, but my grandparents did not meet or marry until later in England.
-This, unsurprising, since their families would have moved in different circles.
-My Grandma Cynthia’s would have been invited to balls at the Governor’s palace, with my Grandpa Robert’s likely living a more modest expat lifestyle.
+Unsurprising, since their families would have moved in different circles; with my Grandma Cynthia’s invited to balls at the Governor’s palace, while my Grandpa Robert’s would likely have been living a more modest expat lifestyle.

 When Robert and Cynthia’s marriage ended before I was born, Robert remarried.
 To Catherine (Kate) Trevelyan, also born in India but this time in Indore where her father worked for the Indian Civil Service.
 From the number of people with British parentage listed in the census as born in India, these coincidences are perhaps not as surprising as one might think.